xuri/excelize-doc/en/chart.md

 The parameter `Format` provides settings for parameters such as chart offset, scale, aspect ratio settings, and print properties, as well as those used in the [`AddPicture`](image.md#AddPicture) function.

-Set the position of the chart plot area by plot area.
+Set the properties of the chart plot area by `PlotArea` field with `ChartPlotArea` data type.
 The properties that can be set are:

 Parameter|Type|Default|Explanation
 ---|---|---|---